davewasmer/blackburn/README.md

     'published_city'
   ],

-  // keyForAttribute lets you rename attributes keyForAttribute(attributeName) {
+  // keyForAttribute lets you rename attribute names when they are converted to payload keys keyForAttribute(attributeName) {
     // In this case, we convert underscored_keys to camelCasedKeys return camelCase(attributeName);